technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 // vg2: ComplexVariadic<A: Double, B: Int, T: <Int, String, String, String>, U: <>>

 // The name of the generic parameter can be used to specify how the
-// specialization should be done; note that in this case all the labels are
+// specialization should be done; note that in this case, all the labels are
 // specified for clarity but not all of them are really required let vg3: ComplexVariadic<A: Double, B: Int, T: Int, String, U: String, String>
 // vg3: ComplexVariadic<A: Double, B: Int, T: <Int, String>, U: <String, String>>